 In order to set-up the MRA, the servicer should advance the funds to the borrower's account by creating a non-interest-bearing recoverable servicing advance as a receivable on the borrower's behalf.
-This amount should be stated on the monthly mortgage statement along with the principal balance.
+This amount should remain as part of the borrower's first lien mortgage and be stated on the monthly mortgage statement along with the principal balance.

 To file a claim for reimbursement of a MRA, the servicer must submit a claim to RD within 60 days of the advance being executed by the borrower through his or her signature on the MRA Agreement.
 When filing the claim for reimbursement with RD, the servicer must upload a copy of the MRA Agreement signed by the borrower(s) using the USDA LINC website.
-The servicer must also upload a summary of the amount of the funds advanced, including the monthly PITIA and principal curtailment (if applicable), and other account information indicating the borrower's arrearage before the advance.
+The servicer must also upload a summary of the amount of the funds advanced, including the monthly PITIA and principal deferment (if applicable), and other account information indicating the borrower's arrearage before the advance.
 In addition, the servicer should supply the present status of the account as of the date of the advance including evidence the loan has been reinstated; the name, address, and tax ID number for the servicer; and the name, address, and phone number of a contact person for the servicer who can answer questions about the reimbursement request.